 When and where is the Food Drive?
 It is the third Sunday of each month, twelve months a year, and it is held in the Parish Hall, from approximately 7:30 a.m. to 11:00 a.m.

 Who receives this food?
 Parishioners registered for at least three months who are in need of food may make a request to the parish office.
 A member of the pastoral staff will call or visit them to see how / if we will be able to help them.
 We focus on children (infants up to age 13), senior citizens (ages 60 and over), and disabled people, although most recently our new recipients have been those who just lost their jobs.
-As of the May 2015 Food Drive, we serve 13 parish households totaling 44 members.
+As of January 2021, we serve 20 families with 78 recipients.

 How do you run a Food Drive?
 Parishioners donate non-perishable food.
 (We also get special assistance from the Post Office Food Drive every May.)
 Any money donated is used to purchase additional groceries.
 We also have people who purchase milk, tortillas, and fruits and vegetables the morning of the Food drive.
 The food is sorted and bagged.
 Families pick up their groceries from 9:30 a.m. to 10:30 a.m.
 Deliveries are made to the homebound.